 In His Book of Certitude, Bahá’u’lláh explains in detail the meaning of the prophecies concerning the sun, moon, stars, and the heavens.
 He shows that these likewise are not to be taken in the literal sense.
 The Messengers of God, He says, are primarily concerned with spiritual, not material things, and with spiritual and not physical light.

-When the Prophets mention the sun, in connection with the so-called Day of Judgment, they refer to the Sun of Righteousness.
+When the Prophets mention the sun, in connection with the so-called Day of Judgement, they refer to the Sun of Righteousness.
 The star we call the sun is the supreme source of light to our physical world.
 In like manner, the Messenger of God is the supreme source of our spiritual light.
 Moses was the sun of the Jews, Christ the sun of the Christians, Muhammad the sun of the Muslims, and Bahá’u’lláh the sun of the Bahá’ís.

 When the Prophet speaks of the sun being darkened, He means that the pure teachings of these spiritual Suns, (former Messengers of God) have become obscured by misrepresentation, misunderstanding, compromise, and prejudice.
 The people are left in spiritual darkness because this sun no longer shines.